Add your self-hosted AI assistant to WhatsApp. Scan a QR code to connect OpenClaw — no WhatsApp Business API account or monthly fee needed.

 WhatsApp integration uses Baileys, an unofficial WhatsApp Web API library.
 It works by emulating a web session — the same way WhatsApp Web works in your browser.
 This means it's more fragile than official integrations and will occasionally require re-authentication.

 If stability is a priority, use Telegram or iMessage instead.
 If WhatsApp is where you actually communicate, here's how to set it up.
+WhatsApp works on any supported OpenClaw host (Mac, Linux, Windows, or a VPS) and adds no cost on top of your normal AI API spend — typically $1–10/month.

-Step 1 — Create the session directory
+Create the session directory

 Do this first, before anything else.
 WhatsApp needs this directory to store its credentials: